mjbradvica/MediatorBuddy/README.md

 }
 ```

-Even if an handler returns void, an Envelope is still expected.
+Even if a handler returns void, an Envelope is still expected.

 ```csharp
 public class UpdateWeatherHandler : IEnvelopeHandler<UpdateWeatherRequest>